Practices Will be in the Mornings and Open to the Public and Media, Spring Game Saturday, April 27 at 2 p.m.

 Head Coach Dave Christensen announces new coaching staff duties.

-Robin Ross was announced as the Cowboys' new special teams coordinator and linebackers coach on Feb.
-27, 2012.
-He comes to Wyoming from UNLV, where he was the linebackers coach and recruiting coordinator in 2011.
+Robin Ross begins his second season as the Special Teams Coordinator and linebackers coach for the Cowboys in 2013.
+He came to Wyoming from UNLV, where he was the linebackers coach and recruiting coordinator in 2011.

 Prior to coaching at UNLV in 2011, Ross coached the tight ends at Oregon State for 2009 and `10.
 From 2006-08, he was the head coach at Western Washington before that institution eliminated its football program after the 2008 season.